kartikgupta09/Cars24Assignment-/README.md

 <h2>Features:</h2>
 Todo Lists: Users can organize tasks into different todo lists.
-Responsive Design: The application is responsive and works well on desktop and mobile devices.
-Database Integration: The application is integrated with a database to store user accounts, tasks, and todo lists.
+Responsive Design: The application is responsive and works well on desktop and mobile devices./n Database Integration: The application is integrated with a database to store user accounts, tasks, and todo lists.